TemoaProject/temoa/docs/source/Documentation.rst

 no way to distinguish it from the useful production.
 Including an explicit curtailment term addresses the issue.
-Curtailment in the model is simply the production activity that is not used in the model and is reported as such in the OutputCurtailment table.
-Note:  Outputs presented in the `OutputCurtailment` table for curtailment (the table separately includes flex outputs) are limited by Capacity Factor.
+Curtailment in the model is simply the production activity that is not used in the model and is reported as such in the output_curtailment table.
+Note:  Outputs presented in the `output_curtailment` table for curtailment (the table separately includes flex outputs) are limited by Capacity Factor.
 Meaning:  if a tech has a capacity of 10 units, and a CF of 0.8 and a usage of 5 units, then the reported curtailment is 3 units (0.8 x 10 - 5).